Business Plan

 |---|---|

 | Disease & Unmet Need | Fabry disease is a rare, progressive, X-linked lysosomal storage disorder caused by deficiency of the enzyme alpha-galactosidase A (alpha-Gal A), encoded by the GLA gene.
 Without adequate alpha-Gal A activity, a toxic lipid substrate accumulates throughout the body, causing progressive kidney failure, cardiac disease, stroke, and chronic pain.
 The current standard of care is enzyme replacement therapy (ERT): biweekly intravenous infusions for life at an annual cost of $250,000 to $450,000+ per patient.
 ERT controls but does not cure the disease, does not reach all affected tissue compartments, and imposes a severe lifelong treatment burden.
-Approximately 40% of ERT patients develop anti-drug antibodies (ADA) that further reduce its effectiveness over time.
-No curative therapy has been approved.
-Approximately 5,000 to 10,000 patients are currently treated in the United States and Europe. |
+No curative therapy has been approved. |

 | Platform | Live-cel (lentivirus-mediated autologous cell-based gene therapy).
 Same manufacturing process applied across Fabry (GT-GLA-S03), Pompe (GT-GAA-S04), and Gaucher (GT-GBA1-S05).
 Extensible to hundreds of enzyme deficiency disorders. |